Store Hours

 We'll calculate the amount of fencing you should purchase based on your property needs.

-Check your seed packet for the best info on how to grow spring flowers, fruits, and vegetables — indoors or outdoors.
-Requirements vary from one type of plant to the next.
-Some seeds should only be planted indoors, and your seed package will tell you that, too.
+Check your seed envelope for the best info on how to grow fruits, veggies, and spring flowers — indoors or outdoors.
+Requirements vary with each seed type.
+Certain seeds should only be planted indoors, and your seed package will tell you that, too.
 You'll be a pro at planting seeds in no time.

 Should I harden off my seedlings before planting them outside?